{{ summaryState }}

 Does a capped amount still reduce tax?

-No. Only the Allowed amount in the Claim Ledger reduces chargeable income.
-The capped amount is shown so you know which receipt or input exceeded the selected rule.
+No. Only the Allowed amount in Claim Ledger reduces chargeable income.
+The capped amount is shown so you can find the receipt or input that exceeded the selected rule.

-The worksheet treats government gifts and approved donations as deductions from aggregate income first, then subtracts resident individual reliefs from the remaining income to produce Chargeable income handoff.
+The worksheet treats government gifts and approved donation categories as deductions from aggregate income first, then subtracts resident individual reliefs to produce Chargeable income handoff.

-What should I do when a claim is marked Not allowed?
+What should I check when a row says Not allowed?

-Check the selected assessment year and the relevant control.
+Check the selected assessment year and the specific field.
 First-home housing loan interest, for example, is available in the YA 2025 ruleset used here but not in the YA 2024 ruleset.

 Can the estimated tax impact be used as final tax payable?

-No. Estimated tax impact from resident reliefs compares bracket tax before and after reliefs.
-Final filing can still change after rebates, zakat, monthly deductions, penalties, and other filing-specific adjustments.
+No. Estimated tax impact from resident reliefs compares resident bracket tax before and after personal reliefs.
+Final tax payable can still change after rebates, zakat, PCB, penalties, and other filing-specific adjustments.

 Glossary: